Jimmy Spencer: Broadcasting career

-When Arnold was unable to locate a sponsor and Ultra closed its doors following a fallout with the Ford Motor Company, Spencer began working on the Speed TV network.
+When Arnold was unable to locate a sponsor and Ultra closed its doors following a fallout with the Ford Motor Company, Spencer began working on the Speed Channel.
 He had run both Cup races at Pocono Raceway for Furniture Row Racing in 2006, finishing 32nd and 36th, respectively, which ended up being his last NASCAR starts as a driver.
 Spencer then worked full-time as an analyst for NASCAR on Speed on the NASCAR RaceDay pre-race show and NASCAR Victory Lane post-race show.
 In 2010, he was also the host of his own show What's The Deal? along with Ray Dunlap.
 The show only lasted one year.

 Spencer also became a co-anchor on NASCAR Race Hub on Tuesdays and Thursdays.
 In his television commentary, Spencer talked about the NASCAR highlights while he often feigning sobs with his gag called "The Crying Towel", for which a driver gets the crying towel and a fake cigar if they complain about something that cannot be punishable.
 In 2012, Spencer named his "Crying Towel" segment as "(Driver) Radio Sweetheart."

 In a tweet on May 16, 2012, Spencer stated that he was retired from driving.
 He continued to co-host Race Hub, mainly alongside Steve Byrnes and Danielle Trotta, until the end of 2013.